 These separate training camps for the four were key to Bill Mason’s approach.
 “Bill is somebody that likes to work outside the system,” Annamarie explains.
 “In 1992 the openweight women weren’t at the World Championships because they were doing the Olympic Games instead, so we’d been apart from them, in our own bubble, and that suited him.
 In 1993 I think Bill tried to replicate that as much as he could so he really did take us out of the rest of the squad as much as possible.
 We did our own stuff.”
 This meant that they didn’t constantly spend their time feeling like ‘second class citizens’ behind the openweight women; the general pecking order at the time, was that the men were more important than the women and openweights were more important than lightweights, so the lightweight women knew they were perceived by the overall management as the least important group, which clearly wasn’t a psychologically healthy environment and thus Bill tried to keep them away from it.

-Meanwhile the pair went to Silvretta with Jurgen Grobler’s men’s squad, Jurgen (who had coached women in his native East Germany) being most more supportive of the GB women than previous men’s Chief Coaches, where Miriam remembers them doing pieces with the lightweight sculler Peter Haining.
+Meanwhile the pair went to Silvretta with Jurgen Grobler’s men’s squad, Jurgen (who had coached women in his native East Germany) being much more supportive of the GB women than previous men’s Chief Coaches.
+Miriam remembers them doing pieces with the lightweight sculler Peter Haining.

-The openweight four went to Belgium.
+The openweight four and lightweight single sculler Sue Key went to Belgium.
 Fiona Freckleton wrote in her training diary, “We were the losers and the oddballs who were sent off to Hazewinkel.”